-- (1) Accuracy of Information: Subscriber will provide accurate and complete information at all times to CerSign, both in the Certificate Request and as otherwise requested by CerSign in connection with issuance of a Certificate. - (2) Protection of Private Key: Subscriber shall take all reasonable measures to maintain sole control of, keep confidential, and properly protect at all times the Private Key to be included in the requested Certificate(s) and any associated activation data or device, e.g. password or token; - (3) Acceptance of Certificate: Subscriber shall review and verify the Certificate contents for accuracy. - (4) Use of Certificate: Subscriber shall install the SSL Certificate only on servers that are accessible at the Subject AltName(s) listed in the Certificate or shall install the S/MIME Certificate only for the email address at Subject AltName(s) listed in the Certificate, and use the Certificate solely in compliance with all applicable laws and solely in accordance with the Subscriber Agreement or Terms of Use. - (5) Reporting and Revocation: Subscriber shall - (a) promptly request revocation of the certificate, and cease using it and its associated Private Key, if there is any actual or suspected misuse or compromise of the Subscriber's Private Key associated with the Public Key included in the Certificate; and - (b) promptly request revocation of the Certificate, and cease using it, if any information in the Certificate is or becomes incorrect or inaccurate. - (6) Termination of Use of Certificate: Subscriber shall promptly cease use of Private Key associated with the Public Key in the Certificate upon revocation of that Certificate for reasons of Key Compromise. - (7) Responsiveness: Subscriber shall respond to CerSign's instructions concerning Key Compromise or Certificate misuse within a specified time period. - (8) Acknowledgment and Acceptance: CerSign is entitled to revoke the Certificate immediately if the Subscriber violates the terms of the Subscriber Agreement or Terms of Use or if CerSign discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.
+- (1) Accuracy of Information: Subscriber will provide accurate and complete information at all times to CerSign, both in the Certificate Request and as otherwise requested by CerSign in connection with issuance of a Certificate. - (2) Protection of Private Key: Subscriber shall take all reasonable measures to maintain sole control of, keep confidential, and properly protect at all times the Private Key to be included in the requested Certificate(s) and any associated activation data or device, e.g. password or token; - (3) Acceptance of Certificate: Subscriber shall review and verify the Certificate contents for accuracy. - (4) Use of Certificate: Subscriber shall use the SSL Certificate only for website that the domain listed at the certificate Subject AltName(s) or shall use the S/MIME Certificate only for the email address at the certificate Subject AltName(s) and use the Certificate solely in compliance with all applicable laws and solely in accordance with the Subscriber Agreement or Terms of Use. - (5) Reporting and Revocation: Subscriber shall - (a) promptly request revocation of the certificate, and cease using it and its associated Private Key, if there is any actual or suspected misuse or compromise of the Subscriber's Private Key associated with the Public Key included in the Certificate; and - (b) promptly request revocation of the Certificate, and cease using it, if any information in the Certificate is or becomes incorrect or inaccurate. - (6) Termination of Use of Certificate: Subscriber shall promptly cease use of Private Key associated with the Public Key in the Certificate upon revocation of that Certificate for reasons of Key Compromise. - (7) Responsiveness: Subscriber shall respond to CerSign's instructions concerning Key Compromise or Certificate misuse within a specified time period. - (8) Acknowledgment and Acceptance: CerSign is entitled to revoke the Certificate immediately if the Subscriber violates the terms of the Subscriber Agreement or Terms of

-2702A, Block A1, Building 9, Shenzhen Bay Eco-Technology Park, Hi-Tech Park, Nanshan District, Shenzhen 518061, China
+301C, Block C, Building 2, Software Industrial Base, Hi-Tech Park, Nanshan District, Shenzhen 518057, China